German Cockroaches

 What do German cockroaches look like?

-German cockroaches are smaller than other types of roaches, growing up to 5/8th of an inch in length.
-Light brown or tan in color, these roaches have two dark parallel stripes that start at the back of their head and travel down their backs.
-Nymphs are similar in appearance except that they are smaller in size and dark, almost black in color.
-Adults cockroaches are winged and are capable of flight; however, they rarely use them preferring instead to scurry or run from place to place.
+German cockroaches are a smaller variety of roaches, growing up to 5/8th of an inch in length.
+They are light brown or tan in color and have two dark parallel stripes that start at the back of their head and travel down their backs.
+Their nymphs are similar in appearance, but smaller in size and dark, almost black in color.
+These adult cockroaches are winged and can fly, but they rarely use their wings, preferring instead to scurry or run from place to place.

 german cockroach on egg carton